segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 To generate a new key pair:
 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.
-2. Select the destination you'd like to create new keys for and click **Settings**.
+2. Select the destination you'd like to create new keys for and click **Data Encryption**.
 3. Click **Regenerate Encryption Keys**.
 4. Securely store your private key - **once you close the dialog box, this key cannot be retrieved**.
 5. Click **Save Changes** to update the key pair.

+### Edit encrypted fields

+After enabling encryption for a destination, you can add or remove encrypted data fields in your destination's Data Encryption tab.
+All changes made to fields are forward-looking.
+You may experience some latency between making the changes and having the changes take effect.

+To make changes to your selected fields:
+1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.
+2. Select the destination you'd like to edit your selected fields for and click **Data Encryption**.
+3. Add or remove fields.
+  - To add fields, click into the **Fields** box to open the dropdown and select one or more fields you'd like to add.
+  - To remove fields, click the x icon next to the name of the field you'd like to remove.
+4. Click **Save Changes**.

 ### Remove encryption

-Disabling the data encryption setting removes encryption on all data that comes into a destination after the setting was disabled.
+Disabling the data encryption setting removes encryption on all previously configured data.

 To remove encryption from incoming data:
 1. Open the [My destinations page](https://app.segment.com/goto-my-workspace/destinations){:target="_blank”} in the Segment app.